 The FY2025 Impact Report highlights the collective efforts, outcomes, and progress made to support nurses at every stage of their career, from education and transition to practice through retention and leadership development.
 Our work is grounded in collaboration, data-informed strategies, and a shared commitment to advancing health equity and improving care for communities across the state.

-PA-NWC sponsorship opportunities offer meaningful ways to:
+Sponsorship opportunities provide meaningful ways to:

 *Please note: The PA-Nursing Workforce Coalition (PA-NWC) values opportunities to collaborate and share resources that support our mission.
 References to external organizations, programs, or materials are provided solely for informational purposes and do not constitute an endorsement, recommendation, or approval by the PA-NWC.
 Any participation in shared initiatives reflects our commitment to advancing the broader field and should not be interpreted as promoting or validating the services, products, or positions of any other entity.